andrei-kav/nodejs2024Q1-service/README.md

   `PSQL_USER` may be random (f.i. `admin`)
   `PSQL_PASSWORD` may be random (f.i. `admin`)
 * run `npm run docker:compose:prod:up` to run API
-* run `npm run docker:compose:prod:down` to clean up containers
+* run `npm run docker:compose:prod:down` to clean up containers and volumes

 # Other cases of running